 If you are unhappy with your smile because of crowded and misaligned teeth or large gaps between your teeth, braces or invisalign may be just what you need.
 Invisalign is a newer technology that uses clear, plastic aligners to move the teeth into a better position.
 By doing so we can straigten your teeth into the smile you always wanted without the unsightly appearance of metal braces.

-For patients that do not like the shape of their teeth or for patients that have discoloration in their teeth that cannot be corrected with whitening, veneers are an excellent way to obtain a beautiful smile.
+For patients that do not like the shape of their teeth or for patients that have discoloration in their teeth that cannot be corrected with whitening, veneers in Elma are an excellent way to obtain a beautiful smile.
 Porcelain veneers are fairly conservative in nature and only require the removal of a small amount of tooth structure.
 Your veneers will be made precisely to our specifications by a highly skilled lab technician and permanently cemented on to your teeth.
 With good homecare, porcelain veneers can last many years with a beautiful result.
 If your teeth need repositioning, sometimes it will be recommended to complete orthodontic work prior to receiving veneers in order to get the best result possible.

 If you have any concerns about the appearance of your teeth we would be happy to provide you with a consult and discuss with you the best options for improving your smile!